PRRT Board of Directors

-- Marty Whittle (Secretary of NI Police Federation)
+- Liam Kelly (Secretary of NI Police Federation)

-- Chairman of the Finance, Pay and Pensions Sub Committee
+- Secretary of the PFNI Central Committee and Business, Finance, Pay and Pensions Executive Sub Committee

-- Member of the Board of Trustees for the Police Treatment Centres (On behalf of the RUC GC – PSNI Benevolent Fund)
+- Chairman and Director of the Board of Trustees for the Police Treatment Centres and St. Georges Police Children Trust charities

 - PFNI representative on the Police Advisory Group for Northern Ireland

 Mr Mark Lindsay joined the Royal Ulster Constabulary in 1987 and served in a community policing role in Aughnacloy, Ballygawley and Cookstown stations in County Tyrone.
 In 1996 he transferred to mobile support unit in Belfast.
 He was promoted to Sergeant in 1999 and was transferred to Ballymena.
 He subsequently worked in specialist search roles within PSNI, focusing on high risk missing persons and major events.